-Foreign Companies in the Indian people auto sector
+Foreign Companies in the Indian people’s auto sector

 Until the mid-1990s, India’s automobile industry consisted of just a handful of local companies with small capacities and obsolete technologies.
-Nevertheless, after the sector was thrown open to foreign direct investment in 1996, some of the global majors moved in.
-By 2002, Hyundai, Honda, Toyota, General Motors, Ford, and Mitsubishi set up their manufacturing bases.
+Nevertheless, some global majors moved in after the sector was thrown open to foreign direct investment in 1996.
+By 2002, Hyundai, Honda, Toyota, General Motors, Ford, and Mitsubishi had established their manufacturing bases.

-Over the past four to five years, the country has seen the launch of several domestic and foreign models of passenger cars, multi-utility vehicles (MUVs), commercial vehicles, and two-wheelers and robust growth in the production of all kinds of vehicles.
-Moreover, owing to its low-cost, high-quality manufacturing, India has also emerged as a significant outsourcing hub for auto components and auto engineering design, rivaling Thailand.
+Over the past four to five years, the country has seen the launch of several domestic and foreign models of passenger cars, multi-utility vehicles (MUVs), commercial vehicles, and two-wheelers, and robust growth in the production of all kinds of cars.
+Moreover, due to its low-cost, high-quality manufacturing, India has emerged as a significant outsourcing hub for auto components and engineering design, rivaling Thailand.
 German automaker Volkswagen AG, too, is looking to enter India.
 India is expected to be the small car hub for Japanese central Toyota.
-The car, a hot hatch like the Swift or Getz, is likely to be exported to markets like Brazil and other Asian countries.
-This global car is crucial for Toyota, looking to improve its sales in the BRIC (Brazil, Russia, India, China) markets.
+The car, a hot hatch like the Swift or Getz, will likely be exported to markets like Brazil and other Asian countries.
+This global car is crucial for Toyota, looking to improve its sales in the BRIC (Brazil, Russia, India, and China) markets.

-Two multi-national car majors Suzuki Motor Corporation of Japan and Hyundai Motor Company of Korea — have indicated that their manufacturing facilities will be used as a global source for small cars.
-The spurt in in-house product development skills and the uniquely high concentration of small cars will influence the country’s ability to become a sourcing hub for sub-compact cars.
-A heartening feature of India’s changing automobile scene over the past five years is the newfound success and confidence of domestic manufacturers.
-They are no longer afraid of competition from the international auto majors.
+Two multi-national car majors, Suzuki Motor Corporation of Japan and Hyundai Motor Company of Korea — have indicated that their manufacturing facilities will be a global source for small cars.
+The spurt in in-house product development skills and the uniquely high concentration of small vehicles will influence the country’s ability to become a sourcing hub for sub-compact cars.
+A heartening feature of India’s changing automobile scene over the past five years is domestic manufacturers’newfound success and confidence They are no longer afraid of competition from the international auto majors.

-As the automobile industry has matured over the past decade, the auto components industry has also grown rapidly.
+As the automobile industry has matured over the past decade, the auto components industry has grown rapidly.
 It is fast achieving global competitiveness both in terms of cost and quality.
-In fact, industry observers believe that while the automobile market will grow at a measured pace, the components industry is poised for a take-off.
-For it is among the handful of industries where India has a distinct competitive advantage.
-International automobile majors, such as Hyundai, Ford, Toyota, and GM, which set up their bases in India in the 1990s, persuaded some overseas component suppliers to set up manufacturing facilities in India.
+Industry observers believe that while the automobile market will grow at a measured pace, the components industry is poised for take-off, for it is among the few sectors where India has a distinct competitive advantage.
+International automobile majors, such as Hyundai, Ford, Toyota, and GM, established their bases in India in the 1990s, and persuaded some overseas component suppliers to set up manufacturing facilities in India.

-Automobile majors such as Maruti Udyog, Toyota, Hyundai have now finalized their plans to invest in some critical auto components.
-According to the Automotive Component Manufacturers Association of India (ACMA) officials, auto component manufacturers are expected to invest about Rs 10,000 crore over the next five years at the rate of Rs 2,000 crore per annum.
-According to analysts, the auto component industry could emerge as the next success story after software, pharmaceuticals, BPO, and textiles.
-The global auto component industry’s size is estimated at $1 trillion and is set to grow further.
-Against this backdrop, McKinsey’s latest report has estimated that the sector has the potential of increasing its exports to $25 billion by 2015 from $1.1 billion in 2004.
+Automobile majors such as Maruti Udyog, Toyota, and Hyundai have now finalized their plans to invest in some critical auto components.
+According to the Automotive Component Manufacturers Association of India (ACMA) officials, auto component manufacturers are expected to invest about Rs 10,000 crore over the next five years at Rs 2,000 crore per annum.
+Analysts say the auto component industry could emerge as the next success story after software, pharmaceuticals, BPO, and textiles.
+The global auto component industry is estimated at $1 trillion and is set to grow further.
+Against this backdrop, McKinsey’s latest report has estimated that the sector could increase its exports to $25 billion by 2015 from $1.1 billion in 2004.

 The threat to the Dream!

 India’s expedition to become a global auto manufacturing hub could be seriously challenged by its inability to uphold its low-cost production base.
 A survey conducted by the research KMPMG firm reveals that the Indian people’s auto components are increasingly becoming skeptical about sustaining the low-cost base as overheads, including labor costs and complex tax regimes, are constantly rising.
-The survey said many executives believe that India’s cost advantage is grinding down fast as labor costs are constantly increasing and retaining employees is becoming more difficult.
-The increased presence of global automotive companies in the country was cited as one reason for the high erosion rate.
+The survey said many executives believe India’s cost advantage is grinding down fast as labor costs continually increase and retaining employees is becoming more difficult.
+The country’s increased presence of global automotive companies was cited as one reason for the high erosion rate.

 Indian auto businesses will only flourish if they boost investments in automation.
 In the longer term, cost advantage will only be retained if Indian people’s capital can develop low-cost automation in manufacturing.
 This is the way to preserve our low cost.
 Global auto majors are also cynical about India’s low-cost manufacturing base.
-India taxation remains a significant disadvantage.
+India’s taxation remains a significant disadvantage.
 This is not about tax rates; it is just about unnecessary complexity.
-But some companies also believe there is scope for reducing the cost of doing business.
+But some companies also believe there is scope for reducing business costs.

-Despite this, there are opportunities to exploit lower costs right across the board.
-Indeed, labor costs are definitely increasing, but they are still five percent of the total operational costs.
-The labor costs can be further reduced if companies successfully bring down other costs like reducing power costs.
+Despite this, there are opportunities to exploit lower costs across the board.
+Indeed, labor costs are increasing, but they are still five percent of the total operational costs.
+The labor costs can be further reduced if companies successfully bring down other prices like lowering power costs.
 The low-cost base can never last long.
-The company said the Indian people industry has relied on a very labor intensive model, but it would have to switch to a more capital-intensive model.
+The company said the Indian people industry has relied on a very labor-intensive model, but it would have to switch to a more capital-intensive model.